-A community school partnership with an integrated focus on health, social services, community development and engagement to support student learning, strong families and healthy communities.
+Linkages to Learning is a community school partnership with an integrated focus on health, social services, community development and engagement to support student learning, strong families and healthy communities.

-Linkages to Learning serves more than 5,400 individuals per year at 29 schools.
+The program serves more than 5,400 individuals per year at 29 schools.
 Over 3,700 of them receive comprehensive behavioral health or social wraparound services to mitigate the effects of poverty and reduce non-academic barriers to learning.

 - 2014 Outstanding Organization (City of Gaithersburg)

 - 2011 Human Values Award - Honorable Mention (Art of Living Foundation/ International Association for Human Values)

 - 2003 Award for Distinguished Service to Public Education (Montgomery County Board of Education)

 - 1998 Achievement Award (National Association of Counties)